 If you are a stockholder of record, you may vote your shares at the Annual Meeting either in person or by mail.
-Shareholders holding shares through a bank or broker should follow the voting instructions on the form of proxy card received from such bank or broker.
+Shareholders holding shares through a bank or broker should follow the voting instructions on the voting instruction form received from such bank or broker.
 Giving a proxy will not affect your right to vote your shares if you attend the Annual Meeting and want to vote in person.